 Researchers and academics are encouraged to contact the RERI to request access to the data for use in academic studies and modeling.
 The IDI begins in 1990 and is computed for each Florida metropolitan statistical area, each Florida workforce region, and each U.S. state.
 Upon request, the RERI will compute it for any MSA in the United States.

-SECOND QUARTER, 2020 - (Vol. 5, No. 2)
+FOURTH QUARTER, 2023 - (Vol. 8, No. 4)

 - The seasonally adjusted industry diversification index in Southwest Florida increased to 5.219 in the second quarter of 2023, ranking 8th out of all 24 workforce regions.

 - The Naples-Immokalee-Marco Island MSA was the second most diversified MSA in the state (out of 22 total MSAs).
 Moreover, the Cape Coral-Fort Myers MSA and Punta Gorda MSA ranked 12th and 19th in the state, respectively.

 - Industry diversification for the state of Florida improved to 5.225 for the second quarter of 2023, ranking it 23rd out of 50 states.

 The seasonally adjusted Cape Coral-Fort Myers FGCU Industry Diversification Index (IDI) increased in the second quarter of 2023, registering at 5.100.
 This was an increase from both the first quarter of 2023 (revised at 5.085) and the same quarter in the previous year (5.063).
 The MSA remained the same in the rankings, registering as the 12th most diversified MSA in the state, out of 22 total MSAs in Florida.
 The index registers between 0 and 10, with 0 being the least diversified, and 10 being the most diversified.